-Students may also earn honors credit by participating in an honors community.
-An honors community consists of several core courses linked by a common theme.
+Students may also earn Honors credit by participating in an Honors Symposium.
+An Honors Symposium consists typically of two core courses linked by a common theme.
 The work is challenging and is designed to enhance the student's intellectual capacities.
-Students enrolling in a community can expect stimulating and rigorous assignments which expand the ability to write, think critically and independently, research accurately, and make reasonable inferences.
+Students enrolling in an Honors Symposium can expect stimulating and rigorous assignments which expand the ability to write, think critically and independently, research accurately, and make reasonable inferences.

-Community themes, such as "human nature," cut across discipline lines and demonstrate to the student that some issues and problems require the contributions of multiple disciplines.
-A limited enrollment of 15 students for honors community courses ensures the opportunity for increased student-to-student and student-to-faculty interaction.
-In order to enroll in an honors community, a student must be non-developmental in English and possess at least a demonstrated competence in mathematics, equivalent to MTH 2 completion.
-Students must also satisfy prerequisites of each honors community course.
-Finally, students must have earned at least a 3.25 high school GPA for recent high school graduates or a 3.0 GPA in twelve or more hours of college level coursework for students with college experience.
+Symposium themes, such as "human nature," or "environment in crisis" cut across discipline lines and demonstrate to the student that some issues and problems require the contributions of multiple disciplines.
+A limited enrollment of 15 students for Honors Symposium courses ensures the opportunity to increased student-to-student and student-tofaculty interaction.

-Interested students wanting more information

-about the Honors Program should contact the Honors Program Coordinator, Ms. Carmen Eichman, at 434.797.8506.
+Students wanting more information about the Honors Program should contact the Honors Program Chair, Ms. Carmen Eichman, at 434.797.8506.